oksarich71/week_03_day_1_homework/sql_answers.md

 UPDATE movies
 SET show_time = '18:20'
-WHERE title = 'Guardians of the Galaxy
+WHERE title = 'Guardians of the Galaxy;

 DELETE FROM people
 WHERE name LIKE '%A%';